PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 transactional owners, and lower-level pruning are unchanged.
 The focused gate passes `417 passed in 19.19s`, the 102-file branch-changed suite passes `1654 passed in 30.84s`, and targeted static validation passes.

+The very-late pad-layout runner is now characterized as a fixed three-key transactional result across its raw direct, gate required/full, terminal-boundary, and consumed norm-only fallback routes.
+Strict retention selects `_very_late_pad_layout_stats` only for the raw `model_ir` result and leaves `fallback_norm_stats` consumed with its existing feature flags.
+Schema, pass IDs, lower-level pruning, route indices and scopes, direct neighbors, and the raw result's lack of consumers are frozen.
+The focused gate passes `394 passed, 1 xfailed in 20.62s`, the 103-file branch-changed suite passes `1656 passed, 1 xfailed in 30.91s`, and targeted static validation passes.